This post introduces View Transitions: A modern web platform feature to improve the user experience and perceived performance of a website.

 While this is not a deep dive into the View Transition API, it's useful to understand a bit more on how it works under the hood.

-Imagine you're navigating from one page to another, and view transitions are enabled:
+Imagine you're navigating from one page to another with view transitions enabled:

-- The browser takes a snapshot of the new page.
+- The browser captures a snapshot of the new page.

-- The browser transitions between the two snapshots using CSS animations while rendering is resumed.
+- The browser uses CSS animations to transition between the two snapshots while resuming rendering.

 Snapshot lifecycle